home-assistant/home-assistant.io/source/_integrations/daikin.markdown

 <div class='note'>

 - The 'Today's total energy consumption' and 'Estimated power consumption' sensor is updated every time 100 Wh are consumed by all different operating modes summed together.
-This values are the values for the whole installation, not per device (unless, you have only one device).
+These values are the values for the whole installation, not per device (unless, you have only one device).
 - The 'Estimated power consumption' sensor is derived from the energy consumption and not provided by the AC directly.
 - The 'cool/heat' energy sensors are updated hourly with the previous hour energy consumption of a given mode and a given AC.